Nooosky/SF_Input_History/README.md

 You can send an email at this address for any question or suggestion : its.nooosky@gmail.com

 # One last thing...
-Hosting this service is unfortunately not free so, if you wish to help or just to thank me, you can donate here : https://ko-fi.com/nooosky
+If you wish to help or just to thank me, you can donate here : https://ko-fi.com/nooosky

 Thank you and have fun streaming !